welcome to

 The unit of currency in Israel is the New Israeli Shekel (NIS), commonly known as the Shekel.
 The Shekel consists of 100 Agorot.

-Exchange rates are fluctuating daily.
+Exchange rates fluctuate daily.

 Electricity

-Electricity in Israel is supplied at 220V, 50Hz and has a three-pin connecting plug.
+Electricity in Israel is supplied at 220V, 50Hz, and has a three-pin connecting plug.

 Liability and Insurance